-Engaging through education and outreach is one of our primary missions.
-We host events including THATCamps, DH/S conferences, and co-host a DH Lunch Lecture series with the English Department.
-We also invite DH/S speakers to campus.
-They are also available as guest lecturers, and offer workshops through the University Libraries.
+Engaging through education and outreach was one of dSHARP‘s primary missions.
+Members of the core team, often in collaboration with other Libraries’ or CMU faculty, hosted events including THATCamps, Digital Humanities conferences, and co-hosted a DH Lunch Lecture series with the English Department.
+We also invited guest speakers to campus.

 Past Events